 top of page

 Cecilia Suhr is an intermedia artist and researcher, multi-instrumentalist (violin/cello/voice/piano/bamboo flute), multimedia composer, interaction designer, painter, author, and improviser.
-She has won multiple awards in the field of visual art, music, interactive media, and academic research, including the MacArthur Foundation, Digital Media and Learning Research Grant Award (2012), Pauline Oliveros Award from the International Alliance from Women in Music (2022), American Prize (2022) for Virtual Performance currently under review as a "semi-finalist," (community div) Silver Medal Award from the International Cambridge Music Competition (2023), Bronze Medal Winner from the Global Music Awards (2022), Best of Competition Winner in Interactive Media and Emerging Technologies from the Broadcast Education Association, Festival of Media Arts Competition (2023), Saint Michael Achievement Medal from International Juried Fine Arts Competition, (2013), Honorable Mention in the Mixed Media Category from the New York City International Fine Art Contest held by Gateway Art Center NYC (2016), a People’s Choice Award, Juried Exhibition, Pop Revolution Gallery, Mason, OH (2015), Special Recognition Award from the International Abstracts Art Competition, Light Space & Time Online Art Gallery (2012).
-She was also selected for the 2022 Asia Culture Center (Gwangju, Korea) International Residency Award (had to decline due to timing).
-In 2021, she received Faculty Achievement in Scholarship and Artistic Distinction Award at Miami University Regional.
-OH.
+She has received numerous awards in the fields of music, visual art, interactive media, and academic research, including the MacArthur Foundation, Digital Media and Learning Research Grant Award (2012), Pauline Oliveros Award from the International Alliance from Women in Music (2022), The American Prize (2022) "Honorable Mention" for Virtual Performance Category (community div), Bronze Medal Winner from the Global Music Awards (2022), Best of Competition Winner in Interactive Media and Emerging Technologies from the Broadcast Education Association, Festival of Media Arts Competition (2023), Silver Medal Award from the International Cambridge Music Competition (2023),Second Prize Winner (no First Winner announced) in Violin Performance/Original Composition, American International Music Competition, Cleveland, 2023, Saint Michael Achievement Medal from International Juried Fine Arts Competition, (2013), Honorable Mention in the Mixed Media Category from the New York City International Fine Art Contest held by Gateway Art Center NYC (2016), a People’s Choice Award, Juried Exhibition, Pop Revolution Gallery, Mason, OH (2015), Special Recognition Award from the International Abstracts Art Competition, Light Space & Time Online Art Gallery (2012).
+She was also selected for the 2022 Asia Culture Center International Residency Award in Gwangju, Korea; however, due to scheduling conflicts at work, she had to turn it down.
+She was honored with Miami University Regional's Faculty Achievement in Scholarship and Artistic Distinction Award in 2021.

 Her work has been publicly collected by the Marina Tsvetaeva House Museum in Moscow, IANG Gallery, NamSeoul University (permanent collection), Sisters of St. Paul of Charities, and KT Korea.